icing/mod_md/README.md

 # Upgrading

 Upgrading from `mod_md` v1.1.x to v2.x requires no action by you.
 The module will do any necessary data conversions and configuration settings have remaing compatible.
-Your domains should, after an upgrade, run as before without new certificate being renewed.
+Your domains should, after an upgrade, run as before without certificate being renewed - unless they are due for renewal anyway.

 _Downgrading_ is ***not*** supported.
 There is not guarantuee that you can go back without any problems.
 When in doubt, make a backup of your `mod_md` store in the file system before upgrading.

-The Let's Encrypt endpoint (the ACME version) of your MDs will remain unchanged - unless you specify otherwise.
-If you have a global setting for ```MDCertificateAuthority``` in Apache, it will always be observed.
-However, if you use the default (do not specify anything) new MDs will use ACMEv2 from then on.

-You can get a good overview of what is used where as described in the [chapter about monitoring](#monitoring).
+## Lets Encrypt Migration

+Beginning of May 2019, Let's Encrypt [announced their end-of-life plans for ACMEv1](https://community.letsencrypt.org/t/end-of-life-plan-for-acmev1/88430).
+Please read this carefully if you use their certificates.

+The gist is:
+ 1. End of 2019, they will no longer allow new accounts to be created on ACMEv1
+ 1. Summer 2020, they will no longer allow new domains to sign up.
+ 1. Beginning of 2021, they will disrupt the service periodically to wake up people dragging their feet.

+What does that mean for users of `mod_md`?

+First of all, if you are on version 1.x, you need to upgrade to v2.x of the module. ***No upgrade will overwrite any of your existing, explicit configurations.*** The key word here is ***explicit***: If you specify values in your configuration for `MDCertificateAuthority`, the module will use this as you wrote it.

+If you have ***not*** configured this, version 2.x of `mod_md` will choose the ACMEv2 protocol with Let's Encrypt *for all upcoming renewals*!
+If you do not want this, you should configure `MDCertificateAuthority` yourself.
+You can now easily see, which configuration is used for your domains in the [new monitoring features](#monitoring).

+(There was some back-and-forth about the question, if the module should do this automatic switch-over.
+People with special network setups can be hurt by this.
+Maybe their servers need special configurations to reach the ACMEv2 host of Let's Encrypt.
+But for the vast majority of people, this migration should just work.
+And many people will not read this documentation anyway and only start googling when things stopped working.
+Knowing that things will come to a stop in 2021, it seems better to start the migration with a high chance of success than supressing it with a certainty of failure.)

 # Monitoring